 You can prevent light from entering through the viewfinder and affecting the exposure.
-When the shutter is released without the use of the viewfinder in viewfinder mode, as in shooting with the self-timer, attach the eyepiece cover.
+When the shutter is released without the use of the viewfinder, as in shooting with the self-timer, attach the eyepiece cover.

-1 Tilt the LCD monitor downward.
-2 Carefully slide the eyecup off by pushing on each side of the eyecup. • Put your fingers under the eyecup, and slide it upward.
-3 Slide the eyepiece cover over the viewfinder.
+1 Carefully slide the eyecup off by pushing on each side of the eyecup.

+Put your fingers under the eyecup, and slide it upward.

+2 Slide the eyepiece cover over the viewfinder.

-• The eyepiece sensors located below the viewfinder may be activated depending on the situation, and the focus may be adjusted or the LCD monitor may continue to flash.
-In such cases, turn off both [Eye-Start AF] (page 68) and [Auto off w/ VF] (page 127).
+The eyepiece sensors located below the viewfinder may be activated depending on the situation, and the focus may be adjusted or the LCD monitor may continue to flash.
+In such cases, turn off both [Eye-Start AF] (page 71) and [Auto off w/VF] (page 117).